-Following screening, triaging and testing, patients should be regularly reviewed for respiratory symptoms throughout their stay.
+Observe patients regularly for respiratory symptoms throughout their stay.

-The Nurse in charge on shift should inform IPCT team (email elft.infectioncontrol@nhs.net). that patient has suspected respiratory viral infection.
+The Nurse in charge on shift should inform IPCT team (email elft.infectioncontrol@nhs.net) that patient has suspected respiratory viral infection.

-Within ward setting where possible should be placed in a single room, ideally with en-suite facilities.
+Within ward setting where possible, patients should be allocated a single room with en-suite facilities.

-The transfer of patients outside their room should be limited to medically necessary activities where possible.
+The transfer of patients outside their room should be limited to medically necessary activities where possible and the patients should be encouraged to wear a mask.

-If a single room is not available, cohort patients with confirmed respiratory infection with other confirmed patients.
+If a single room is not available, cohort patients with confirmed respiratory infection should be advised.

-37. Hand Hygiene
+38. Hand Hygiene